 The Teatro Olimpico

-The Teatro Olimpico, completed from Palladio’s designs after his death, was the highlight of the day.
+The Teatro Olimpico, completed from Palladio’s designs after his death, was the highlight of my exploration of Palladio’s Vicenza.
 The uninspiring exterior (it was built inside an existing fortress) only serves to heighten the splendour of the inside.
 I had never seen anything like it: the whole auditorium was designed to resemble a Roman theatre, and inside you will see auditorium style seating and statues everywhere.
 But the real stroke of genius is the tromp l’oeil stage scenery, with seven passages built into it.
 Each passage resembles a classical street, cleverly painted to appear to stretch into the distance, allowing actors to emerge from shops and houses and onto the stage.

-The Teatro Olimpico is still used for a variety of concerts and musical events.
+The Teatro Olimpico is still used occasionally for concerts and musical events.

-There was so much to see that I had to come back another day to see La Rotonda, a little way out of Vicenza.
+There was so much to see that I came back another day to see La Rotonda, a little way from the historic centre.
 It was worth the wait: La Rotonda (sometimes also known as “Villa Capra”) is one of the most perfect Palladian designs, with four way symmetry and a huge circular dome in the roof.
 Both inside and out were built in accordance with precise mathematical calculations, and the grounds, with their long lines of statues, are in perfect harmony with the house and the landscape.

 Unfortunately, cameras are not allowed inside the house, so I couldn’t capture the frescoes or the dome, but I made up for it in the grounds.
 As Palladio himself said, “The site is one of the most pleasant and delightful that can be found.”
 What more could you ask for?

-- Vicenza is easily accessible by train from Milan, Verona and Venice.
+- You can explore the historic centre and La Rotonda on foot.
 However, you may prefer to rent a car if you want to visit the countryside villas as well.

 - The interior of La Rotonda is only open on Wednesdays, although the grounds can be visited on other days – check the website for details.